Everest Base Camp Trek

 Day 02: Preparation & Drive to RAMECHHAP

-In the morning preparation and then after lunch around 1300 hrs we drive to Ramechhap to catch the next morning flight to Lukla.
-The drive takes around 05 hrs.
+In the morning preparation before starting for Everest Base Camp Trek have lunch then around 1300 hrs we drive to Ramechhap to catch the next morning flight to Lukla.
+The drive takes around 06 hrs.
 Overnight at the hotel in Ramechhap

 Activity: Preparation & Drive to Ramechhap - Approx. 5 hours